2002 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2002-S DCAM Nickel

 The difference between a common 2002 nickel and a rare one can mean hundreds of dollars in value.
-Our CoinValueChecker App analyzes rarity indicators and market demand to show you exactly where your coin stands among collectors.
+Our Coin Value Checker App analyzes rarity indicators and market demand to show you exactly where your coin stands among collectors.

-Key Features of The 2002 Nickel
+Key Features of the 2002 Nickel

-The Obverse Of The 2002 Nickel
+The Obverse of the 2002 Nickel

-The Reverse Of The 2002 Nickel
+The Reverse of the 2002 Nickel

-Collectors particularly prize examples showing “Full Steps”—specimens where all six steps of Monticello’s entrance portico display complete, unbroken detail, indicating exceptional strike quality.
+The denomination “FIVE CENTS” and “UNITED STATES OF AMERICA” complete the lower legends.
+Collectors particularly prize examples showing “Full Steps” (FS) — specimens where all five or six steps of Monticello’s entrance portico display complete, unbroken horizontal lines, indicating an exceptional quality strike from the press.

-Other Features Of The 2002 Nickel
+Other Features of the 2002 Nickel

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)